HOW DO I ENTER THE SAINTS ACADEMY?

 Senior Academy players train full time alongside the senior squad, which boasts countless current internationals and players vastly experienced at the very pinnacle of the club game.
 The Junior Academy also receive similar opportunities to rub shoulders with the first team and experience the day to atmosphere of one of the leading professional rugby clubs in Europe.

-EPDG players meanwhile will enjoy all the benefits of training at one of the Saints' EPDG centres - Stowmarket RFC or Olney RFC.
+PDG players meanwhile will enjoy all the benefits of training at one of the Saints' PDG centres.

 While all Academy players are registered to the Saints, they are not all necessarily contracted to the club.
-Only players in the Senior Academy aged 18 plus are on full-time contracts.
-Junior Academy players under the age of 18 and EPDG players are not contracted, instead dual-registered both to the Saints and their school, college or club.
+Only players in the Senior Academy aged 18 and over are on full-time contracts.
+Junior Academy players under the age of 18 and PDG players are not contracted, instead dual-registered both to the Saints and their school, college or club.

 WILL I STILL GO TO SCHOOL OR COLLEGE?